 Advancement of Education: This includes “providing scholarships, bursaries, and prizes for scholastic achievement”, and “undertaking research in a recognized field of knowledge (the research must be carried out for educational purposes and the results must be made available to the public)”.
 The former would be reserved for Radio Amateurs.
 The latter would be reserved for research/development which would benefit all Canadian Radio Amateurs.

-Size of Grants
+Size of Grants and Application Deadlines

 Grant Applications:

 Decisions on grant awards will be made on the merits of grant applications, within the limits of the RAC Foundation earnings on donations in that donation category.
-Under Canadian tax regulations, Foundations may disburse funds only to institutions which are themselves charitable.
+Unsuccessful applicants may re-submit applications for consideration in subsequent years.

 Only institutions listed by the Canada Revenue Agency as “Qualified Donees” are considered qualified for support by a Foundation under Canadian tax regulations.
 Canadian universities, community colleges, hospitals and most seniors’, youth and community centres qualify.

-Application forms:
+Application Forms:

 Scholastic Grant Application form